In search of names

 Mel told me that before he'd started doing genealogy, he'd thought the Holocaust had not touched his family, because his relatives had immigrated to America near the turn of the 20th century.
 Only when he started looking at the ones who remained in Russia/Poland/Ukraine -- the parents and sisters and brothers and their spouses and children -- did he realize the extent of the losses to his grandparents' generation.

 WHAT HAPPENED TO TOBA, her husband David, her children?
 One of them, Genya (or Sheindel) Kagan, went to Israel in 1937.
 She was the only one of her family who did not perish in the Holocaust, and she spent most of her life, until her death, on Kibbutz Negba.

-When I went to Israel in 1967, my mother gave me the only known photo of Toba, to give to Genya, her daughter.
-I don't remember much about my short visit with Genya one summer afternoon in her simple home at Kibbutz Negba, except that she was kind and gave me some refreshment -- tea or lemonade and cookies?
+When my parents went to Israel in the early 1960s, and looked up relatives , my mother gave Genya the only known photo of her mother, Toba.
+I went to Israel in 1967, when I was 17, and met Genya one summer afternoon in her simple home at Kibbutz Negba.
+Unfortunately, I don't remember much about this visit, except that she was kind and gave me some refreshment -- tea or lemonade and cookies?
 We smiled at each other: she spoke no English and I spoke no Hebrew.
 Even if I had spoken Hebrew, I wonder if I would have recognized what a remarkable opportunity this was to ask her about her parents, her siblings, her own life.
-I was 18, and didn't realize the questions I should have asked.
+But I was young and didn't realize the questions I should have asked, had there even been someone to translate.
 A lost chance.